transcend-io/examples/README.md

 Each language has an example of how to:

 - Verify a webhook that is sent from Transcend ([docs](https://docs.transcend.io/docs/receiving-webhooks))
+- Respond to ACCESS/ERASURE and other DSR webhooks ([docs](https://docs.transcend.io/docs/responding-to-dsrs))

+The JavaScript folder also has an example of how to:

-- How to perform identity enrichment by responding to a webhook ([docs](https://docs.transcend.io/docs/identity-enrichment))
+- Perform identity enrichment by responding to a webhook ([docs](https://docs.transcend.io/docs/identity-enrichment))
-- How to respond to ACCESS/ERASURE and other DSR webhooks ([docs](https://docs.transcend.io/docs/responding-to-dsrs))

 Using [ngrok](https://ngrok.com/) you can actually [connect these examples](https://app.transcend.io/data-map/silos?integrationName=server) to your [datamap](https://app.transcend.io/data-map).